 Since the 2019/2020 season, Zehetmair is principal conductor of the Stuttgart Chamber Orchestra, and assumed the same role with the Orchestre National Auvergne Rhône-Alpes in the 2020/2021 season.
 Zehetmair has also been principal conductor of the Irish Chamber Orchestra since May 2022.

 From 2012 to 2015 he held this position with the Orchestre de Chambre de Paris, and from 2016 to 2021 with the Musikkollegium Winterthur.
 From 2002 to 2014, Thomas Zehetmair led the Royal Northern Sinfonia and developed it into one of England’s leading orchestras.
 As Conductor Laureate, he will remain associated with the orchestra in the future.
 The extremely successful collaboration is documented by a number of recordings.
-Just released in 2023 is Casken’s double concerto That Subtle Knot, recorded with Ruth Killius, featuring Beethoven’s Symphony No. 5 and Bartok’s Viola Concerto.
+In 2023 Casken’s double concerto That Subtle Knot was released.
+It was recorded with Ruth Killius, featuring Beethoven’s Symphony No. 5 and Bartok’s Viola Concerto.

 He is also a founding member of the Zehetmair Quartet, with which he was awarded the Paul Hindemith Prize by the city of Hanau in 2014 for its outstanding musical achievements.

-In 2023, he will premiere his own composition for string trio Passacaglia, Burleske and Meditation in Switzerland.
+In 2023, his own composition for string trio Passacaglia, Burleske and Meditation was premiered in Switzerland.
+Zehetmair also made a reconstruction of the first movement of the fragment of Mozart’s Sinfonia Concertante in A major K 320e.

 For his diverse artistic activities, Thomas Zehetmair has received the certificate of honor of the Prize of the German Record Critics and the Karl Böhm Interpretation Prize of the State of Styria, among many other accolades.
 He also holds honorary doctorates from the Liszt School of Music in Weimar and Newcastle University.